McGavGav/CptS_322_CampusSafe/sprint_report_template-2.md

 ## Retrospective Summary
 Here's what went well:
- * a working website runs on the test environment within django.
+ * We have a working app now
- * we were much more organized than in sprint 1 and had better teamwork
+ * Features from last sprint have been fully implemented into the app
- * we planned our sprint better and achieved our gials for this sprint
+ * We know what we need to do for the next sprint

 Here's what we'd like to improve:
    * Account functionality